 The law requires employers to play a proactive role in protecting the health of outdoor employees in high temperatures.
 This means actively monitoring and checking-in with employees, especially those new to working outdoors in the heat, throughout their shifts to ensure that heat illness doesn’t strike.
 Heat illness is a serious medical condition that could begin with symptoms such as dizziness, fainting, headache, nausea, muscle or abdominal cramps, etc.

 Michael Freeland has been practicing law for 25 years and specializes in employment law.
-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.